Timothy R. Ashley, Ph.D.

 In 1982, they were called to be a part of the Faculty of Theology of Acadia University in Wolfville, Nova Scotia, Canada, which is also known as Acadia Divinity College.
 Here Timm taught Hebrew, Aramaic, a little Greek, Old Testament and Biblical Preaching.
 Maxine was Dean of Students, taught Christian Education, and was Dean of the Seminary Chapel.
 For over a decade Timm was also an administrator serving in several capacities, including Associate Dean and Acting Principal of the Divinity College.
 Timm was active in the affairs of the United Baptist Convention of the Atlantic Provinces, serving on the Board of Ministerial Standards and Education for many years.

 In 2003 Timm was called to be the minister of First Baptist Church of La Crosse, Wisconsin.
 In 2005 he responded to the expressed need for theological education in the Milwaukee‐Madison area of Wisconsin, and became the founding Director of the CBTS Milwaukee Centre (now CBTS‐Wisconsin).
 In addition to his role as Director Timm teaches Hebrew Bible and Exegesis and Hermeneutics courses.
-His dual role as local church minister and theological educator has given him a passion for integrating the life of thoughtful biblical and theological reflection with pastoral work.
+His dual role as staging church minister and theological educator has given him a passion for integrating the life of thoughtful biblical and theological reflection with pastoral work.
 He says of his dual role in pastoral work and theological education, “We’re having more fun now than at any time in our lives, and wouldn’t trade this for anything!”